--> The Suicidal Trance | Alliance of Hope

 • “They appear extremely logical, with a premise and a rational series of arguments that encourage suicide as a reasonable response to pain.
 These arguments are powerful, especially when created by someone who has become emotionally deadened–whose reservoirs of faith, trust, and hope have run dry.

 • “Suicidal trances appear as resignation.
-A person seems to stop caring about the state of his or her life.
-They are frustrating and frightening to family and friends: it seems as if there is no force strong enough to persuade the person to act on his or her own behalf.
+A person may stop caring about the state of their life.
+They are frustrating and frightening to family and friends; it seems that no force is strong enough to persuade the person to act on their own behalf.

 • “Suicidal trances beckon.
 As the trance intensifies, it becomes more insistent that the person finally complete the act.